cioportfolio/playpen/README.md

 cd myapp
 ```

-Typing `dir` (or `ls`) will reveal a load of files for the sandbox.
+Typing `dir` (or `ls`) will reveal a load of files for the playpen.
 We will explain what these are later.
-For now let's get the sandbox going.
+For now let's get the playpen going.

 Type the following command: